Responses to the Venezuelan presidential crisis: Social media

 Despite internet blocks in Venezuela, by midday local time, the Twitter hashtag "#23Ene"—shorthand for "23 de Enero", Spanish for 23 January—was trending worldwide.
 Later in the day, five of the top ten trends were protest-related: "Venezuela", "Juan Guaidó", "#23Ene", "#GritemosConBrio", and "#Guaido".
 With protests continuing to the next day, "#24Ene" also trended.

 It was reported in the late evening that Instagram had removed the "Verified" label from Maduro's account, instead placing one on Guaidó's account; this was denied by Instagram.
 Guaidó's description had also been updated to include "President of the Bolivarian Republic of Venezuela".
 The following day, Facebook un-verified Maduro.

 In January 2019, the Associated Press said that Maduro's administration and Venezuela's state-run media sought to discredit Guaidó with video footage "to paint [him] as a liar and a fraud".
 Venezuela's Communications Minister, Jorge Rodríguez, said he had proof of a meeting between Guaidó and United Socialist Party of Venezuela members, Diosdado Cabello and Freddy Bernal, in which Guaidó allegedly said he was under pressure from the United States.
 According to Guaidó, the meeting never happened.
 Rodríguez' proof came as collated short video clips.
 One clip shows Cabello walking through a hotel lobby, then cuts to show a man in a hooded sweatshirt (alleged to be Guaidó) entering and crossing the hall in the same direction as Cabello.
 The hooded man is heavily obscured and blurry, and it is impossible to identify the person.
+Within minutes of Venezuela's state-run media posting the video, the hashtag #GuaidoChallenge went viral, trending worldwide.
+The hashtag made fun of the video posted by Rodríguez as supposed proof of this meeting.